Italiano

 • Clinical research design

-• New trends in biomedical literature, and implications for readers and authors
+• Authorship, contributorship, conflicts of interest: implications for readers and authors

-This course has been given several times as an accredited continuing medical education event in Veneto and in Piemonte, Italy.
-Prerequisites for participation University degree in medicine, biology or related biomedical fields; Ability to read English well
+This course has been given on several occassions to community and hospital physicians, graduate students and medical device company employees, in Veneto, Lombardy and Piedmont, Italy.
+Prerequisites for participation university degree in medicine, biology or related biomedical fields; ability to read English well

 *Browsing is a fast, superficial but structured approach for the first evaluation of a research paper [1].
-We propose browsing as an alternative to abstract reading.
-Compared to abstract reading, with browsing one dedicates about the same amount of time and reads about the same number of words.
+Proposed as an alternative to abstract-only reading, with browsing one dedicates about the same amount of time and reads about the same number of words.
 However, with browsing the reader obtains graphical information and makes a first step toward critical appraisal.
-Browsing is a tool to help inexperienced readers feel comfortable delving into the text of a research paper without reading from start to finish.
-The goals of browsing are to: 1) identify key points of a paper, 2) make a preliminary assessment of quality, and 3) decide if the paper is interesting and important enough to be read in further detail.
+Browsing permits readers to delve into the text of a research paper without reading from start to finish.
+The goals of browsing are to: 1) identify key points of a paper, 2) make a preliminary assessment of quality, and 3) decide if the paper is interesting or important enough to be read in further detail.

 ----------------------------